6 examples of community engagement in climate action

 Camden’s Biodiversity Action Plan and Strategy

-Protecting biodiversity is key to adapting to climate change, as healthy ecosystems are much more resilient and therefore able to maintain their services on which we depend.
-The London Borough of Camden are becoming a leading example in this space, introducing initiatives to bring back wildlife and create a more ecologically diverse borough.
+Protecting biodiversity is key to adapting to climate change, as healthy ecosystems are much more resilient and therefore able to maintain the services on which we depend.
+The London Borough of Camden is becoming a leading example in this space, introducing initiatives to bring back wildlife and create a more ecologically diverse borough.

-As a part of producing their Biodiversity Action Plan, the council reached out to the community through the Commonplace platform to understand how best they can work with them to increase nature and natural spaces.
+As a part of producing their Biodiversity Action Plan, the council reached out to local people using Commonplace for a community climate engagement.
+They wanted to better understand how best they can work with them to increase nature and natural spaces.
 The ideas that were collected via the heatmap during their first consultation are currently being fed into Camden’s Action Plan which will be published in the summer.
 Learn more about the project here.

 In the spirit of keeping the conversation open, the council also decided to leave their biodiversity action map from the first consultation open.
 They continue to welcome more ideas and opinions as they progress with tackling the climate crisis on a local level.